GeertArien/jekyll-theme-munky/README.md

   # Only in case the repo is not set, you can use the download variable to link
   # to a file in the /assets/download directory.
   download: example.zip
-  # Link to the image for the project overview page.
+  # Link to the image shown on the project overview page.
   image: /assets/images/projects/example.jpg
 ```